Cuomo's lieutenant governor walks fine line as boss's political future is in doubt - KRDO

 She lost her reelection bid in 2012 to former Republican Rep. Chris Collins in the redrawn district.

-Before her brief congressional stint, Hochul spent roughly 18 years in local state politics, including 14 years as a Hamburg Town Councilmember followed by nearly four years as Eric County clerk.
+Before her brief congressional stint, Hochul spent roughly 18 years in local state politics, including 14 years as a Hamburg Town Councilmember followed by nearly four years as Erie County clerk.

 Her other past jobs include working at M&T Bank, as an attorney for a Washington, DC, law firm, and as legal counsel and aide to two former New York Democratic politicians — US Sen. Daniel Patrick Moynihan and US Rep. John Joseph LaFalce.

-Note: CORRECTION: An earlier version of this story mistakenly referred to the county for which Hochul once served as clerk.
-It is Erie County.
-It has also been updated with additional information.